DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 });
 ```

-Use the [t.switchToPreviousWindow](../../reference/test-api/testcontroller/switchtopreviouswindow.md) method to access the second to last open window:
+Use the [t.switchToPreviousWindow](../../reference/test-api/testcontroller/switchtopreviouswindow.md) method to switch to the previous window:

 ```js
 test('Switch back', async t => {